Parliamentary.ai

 Overview

-This bill mandates annual reports on access restrictions to Tibet and Xinjiang for UK nationals, comparing them to other Chinese regions.
-It also proposes denying entry to the UK for individuals substantially involved in imposing these restrictions, promoting reciprocal access.
+This bill mandates annual reports comparing access for UK citizens to Tibet and Xinjiang with other Chinese regions.
+It also proposes denying entry to the UK for individuals deemed substantially involved in restricting access to these areas.

 Description

-The bill requires the Secretary of State to produce annual reports comparing access levels for UK diplomats, journalists, and tourists to Tibet and Xinjiang with access to other parts of China.
-These reports must detail permit requirements and impediments to travel freedom.
-The reports will be presented to Parliament and the UN Special Committee on Decolonization.
-If access to Tibet or Xinjiang is found to be less than to other areas of China, the Secretary of State must maintain a list of individuals significantly involved in creating or enforcing these restrictions.
-These individuals will be denied entry to the UK; any existing visas will be revoked.
-The Secretary of State can waive these restrictions if deemed in the UK's national interest, but must provide an explanation to Parliament.
-The bill also mandates that the Secretary of State considers China's access policies when deciding on access for Chinese officials to the UK.
+The bill requires the Secretary of State to produce annual reports comparing UK citizen access to Tibet and Xinjiang against access to other parts of China for diplomats, journalists, and tourists.
+These reports must be submitted to Parliament and the UN Special Committee on Decolonization.
+The reports will detail permit requirements and other travel impediments.
+If the Secretary of State determines that UK citizens face discriminatory access restrictions to Tibet and Xinjiang, a list will be maintained of those involved in imposing these restrictions.
+Individuals on this list will be denied entry to the UK, and any existing visas will be revoked.
+The Secretary of State can waive these restrictions in cases of UK national interest, requiring an explanation to Parliament.
+The bill also mandates that the UK considers reciprocal access when granting visas to Chinese officials.

 Government Spending